Hey there, fellow work-from-home warriors! Let’s talk about something that’s been weighing heavily on my mind lately: the downside of remote work.

 As someone who has been working from home for quite some time now, I can say that it takes a toll on your mental health.
 While the flexibility is great, separating work from home life becomes nearly impossible.

-The pandemic forced us all to adapt to remote work quickly, leaving little room for companies to consider how this would affect their employees’ well-being.
+The pandemic forced us to adapt to remote work quickly, leaving little room for companies to consider how this would affect their employees’ well-being.

 Productivity